 Khao Yai is one of Thailand’s most popular places to visit as it’s easily accessible from Bangkok.
 This region is home to Khao Yai National Park, a UNESCO World Heritage Site and many farming plantations.
 However, anyone planning to visit this area will quickly realise that public transportation is not well developed.
 There is no Grab, Uber or public taxi plying in this region.
 Thus, engaging a local driver is the norm for most visitors.
 Where the trip involves an overnight stay, the costs increased as the driver’s accommodation and meals have to be factored in.

-This 4D3N trip was organised by Jetabout Holidays to reaffirm the feasibility for self-drive, which allows more flexibility and lower cost.
+This Thailand self-drive vacation to Khao Yai and Ayutthaya was organised to assess the feasibility, which allows more flexibility and lower cost.
 With the notorious Bangkok traffic jams hovering in most readers’ minds, the thought of self-driving in Thailand can be a non-starter.
 But this travelogue will serve to clear some doubts for a better experience of this laid-back region with many beautiful attractions.

 Brief insight on Khao Yai

 Awarded with UNESCO World Heritage Site status, Khao Yai is Thailand’s third-largest and one of the most visited national parks.
 It spreads across four provinces, namely Saraburi (west), Nakhon Nayok (east), Nakhon Ratchasima (north) and Prachinburi (east).
 The region’s mountainous landscape is blessed with fertile valleys, gorgeous waterfalls and rich biodiversity.
 In 1984 the park was made an ASEAN Heritage Park and on 14 July 2005 the park, together with other parks in the same range and in the Dong Phaya Yen Mountains further north, was proclaimed a UNESCO World Heritage Site under the name “Dong Phaya Yen–Khao Yai Forest Complex”.
 This destination is north-east of Bangkok and can be visited whole year round via an easy 3-hours drive.

 Thailand self-drive vacation – Khao Yai and Ayutthaya travel tips

 - Tip #01 – Deal only with reputable car rental company for peace of mind and superb service.
 I strongly recommend Hertz car rental.